neondatabase/website/content/docs/introduction/roadmap.md

 * **Improvements to Vercel integration**

     Adding support for GitHub and Bitbucket as part of the Vercel integration.
-Additionally, we're changing the connection between Neon and Vercel to use a pooled connection by default.
+Additionally, to ensure that users of the integration that access Neon from Vercel's serverless environment do not run out connections, we're changing the database connection settings added to a Vercel project to pooled connections by default.

 * **Improved project sharing**